Live Forever (Oasis song)

-"Live Forever" is a song by English rock band Oasis.
-Written by Noel Gallagher, the song was released as the third single from their debut album Definitely Maybe (1994) on 8 August 1994, just prior to that album's release.
-Gallagher wrote the song in 1991, before he joined Oasis.
+"Live Forever" is a song by the English rock band Oasis.
+Written by Noel Gallagher, the song was released as the third single from their debut album Definitely Maybe (1994) on 8 August 1994, by Creation Records, just prior to that album's release.
 Inspired by the Rolling Stones' "Shine a Light", "Live Forever" features a basic song structure and lyrics with an optimistic outlook that contrasted with the attitude of the grunge bands popular at the time.
+Two different music videos were produced to accompany it, directed by Carlos Grasso and Nick Egan.
 The song was the first Oasis single to enter the top ten in the United Kingdom, and garnered critical acclaim.
-In 2017, lead singer Liam Gallagher declared the song his favourite Oasis song.
-The British Phonographic Industry certified the song double platinum in August 2021.
+In 2017, lead singer Liam Gallagher declared it his favourite Oasis song.
+The British Phonographic Industry certified the song triple platinum in July 2024.
+Upon Oasis' reunion in August 2024, the song reached a new peak of number eight on the UK Singles Chart.